Hall–Carpenter Archives: 1989

 Oliver Merrington, one of the original Directors, took over as the Honorary Secretary/Treasurer, arranging meetings, dissolving the Limited Company, issuing occasional newsletters and drawing up formal agreements with the repositories.
 He arranged a regular donation of press cuttings from the monthly Gay Times.

 The Press Cuttings Collection proved much more difficult to house, as the LSE archive had a policy of not taking newspaper cuttings, the collection remained in the LLGC building in Cowcross Street, although the early cuttings relating to the start of the AIDS epidemic were moved to the Terence Higgins Trust.
 The cuttings then moved to SIGMA (an organisation conducting sexual research in relation to HIV) in Brixton.
 A professional archivist, Mark Collins, joined the volunteer team and started a re-sort of the cuttings collection which had not been touched for a decade.
-With his then partner Micheal Anthony Chan arranged their transfer in 1995 to the Greenwich Lesbian and Gay Centre, in South East London.
+With his then partner Michael Anthony Chan arranged their transfer in 1995 to the Greenwich Lesbian and Gay Centre, in South East London.